Login to AFB Member Portal

 In December 2022 the AFB sent a position paper ‘The Replacement of Retained EU Law and Changes to the UK Regulatory Framework’, prepared with Allen & Overy, to HM Treasury.

-On 11 July 2023 HMT published ‘Building a Smarter Financial Services Regulatory Framework for the UK: HM Treasury’s Plan for Delivery’, which outlines the approach to the repeal/replacement of EU retained law, including the balance of responsibilities between HMT and the regulators, and the Government’s legislative approach.
+On 11 July 2023 HMT published ‘Building a Smarter Financial Services Regulatory Framework for the UK: HM Treasury’s Plan for Delivery’, which outlined the approach to the repeal/replacement of EU retained law, including the balance of responsibilities between HMT and the regulators, and the Government’s legislative approach.

 AFB will continue to advocate on this topic with relevant stakeholders.

-This Working Group was formed to consider the regulators’ (FCA/PRA DP1/23)and HM Treasury’s (CfE) review of the SM&CR.
+This Working Group was formed to consider the regulators’ (FCA/PRA DP1/23) and HM Treasury’s (CfE) review of the SM&CR.
 AFB responded to both the HMT CfE (here) and FCA/PRA DP1/23 (here).

-Individuals from this group received the opportunity to attend a May 2023, roundtable with HMT, the PRA and the FCA, to provide feedback on the SM&CR and suggestions for amendment.
+Individuals from this group received the opportunity to attend a May 2023 roundtable with HMT, the PRA and the FCA, to provide feedback on the SM&CR and suggestions for amendment.

 Due to the overlap with the Conduct Rules, this group also considered the regulators’ proposals regarding non-financial misconduct.

-This Working Group provides feedback on the UK Immigration/Visa system.
-Members of the group contributed to a survey on the operational impact of the points-based immigration system.
-In May 2022, the AFB published its position paper ‘The Operational Impact of the UK’s Immigration System’ (here) based on this survey and follow-up interviews with members.
-In June 2022, AFB sent a two-page letter to the Home Office and HM Treasury regarding meaningful amendments to the UK’s immigration system (here).
+In May 2022, the AFB published its position paper ‘The Operational Impact of the UK’s Immigration System’ based on this survey and follow-up interviews with members.
+In June 2022, AFB sent a two-page letter to the Home Office and HM Treasury regarding meaningful amendments to the UK’s immigration system.

 Following AFB’s positive engagement, the Government amended the Standard Visitor route to remove the prohibition on working directly with clients for intra-corporate activities and expanded the Youth Mobility Scheme.
-The AFB Immigration/Visa Working Group held a virtual meeting on 12 January 2024 to discuss these updates, and on 26 January held a meeting with the Department for Business and Trade to provide feedback on the recent amendments.

 Below is a selection of policy initiatives and working groups which were previously active.